AkshaySyal/PRD-MCP/README.md

       4. Society trend
       5. Technology trend
 3. [OPTIONAL INPUT] While web search is running, ask user to provide additional context regarding these aspects if he/she has not provided in the initial query
-4. [PROCESS] User Empathy: Given additional context you can start **Empathizing** with the user.
-You need to think about these high level product goals:
- 	1. User Lifecycle (sequence of stages a user goes through in your product)
-    	1. Acquisition: Bringing users into the product
-     	2. Activation: The moment a new user experiences the core value of the product for the first time
-	   	3. Engagement: How actively users use your product
-		4. Monetization: how the product converts user value into revenue
-	2. User Experience
-		1. Product Quality: how good, reliable, and satisfying the product experience is for users
-		2. Funnel smoothness: how users move step-by-step through the product lifecycle <br>
-	The goal is to prioritize a high-level product objective based on the enriched user query.
-External context alone is often incomplete; critical insights typically emerge through 	direct collaboration with stakeholders.
-Despite this uncertainty, the decision-making process must remain strategic.
-It is essential to clearly justify why the chosen product 		goal is relevant and worth solving given the available context.We can start empathizing with user now
+4. [PROCESS] **Prioritizing the High-level Product Goal**: Given the additional context, the next step is to help the user prioritize a high-level product objective.
+External context is often incomplete, critical insights typically emerge through direct collaboration with stakeholders.
+Despite this uncertainty, the approach must remain strategic.
+You should clearly justify why each product goal is relevant and worth solving given the available context and give your opinion on which Product goal should be pursued.
+However, the user should have the final say in selecting which goal to pursue.
+Consider the following high-level product goals:
+ 	1. User Acquisition: Bring more users into the product
+  	2. Activation: Reduce time-to-value by enabling users to reach the product’s core value as quickly as possible.
+	3. Engagement: Drive deeper and more frequent interactions that reflect meaningful product usage
+	4. Monetization Strategy: Capture value by translating user engagement into sustainable revenue streams.
+	5. Product Quality: Deliver a consistently reliable, high-quality experience that meets user expectations
+	6. Funnel smoothness: Minimize friction and drop-offs across user journey stages

+5. [PROCESS] **User Empathy** You can start empathizing with user now.
+Come up with:
+ 	1. User persona
-Come up with User persona
+    2. User journey based on their persona
-Come up with User journey based on their persona Derive specific User pain points based on the journey Prioritize a user pain point to solve based on its Severity (how painful the problem is in terms of time or money) Frequency (how often the problem surfaces)
+	3. Derive specific **User pain** points based on the journey
+	4. Prioritize a user pain point to solve based on its
+		1. Severity (how painful the problem is in terms of time or money)
+  		2. Frequency (how often the problem surfaces)
-Reach (how many people the problem affects)
-Re-define the Product Goal
+		3. Reach (how many people the problem affects) Re-define the Product Goal
 Reframe the prioritized Pain Point
 Define the Northstar Metric